neilpeterson/talk-terraform-workshop/3-string-interpolation/README.md

 }
 ```

 Notice that a second configuration block is defined for the Azure Container Instances (azurerm_resource_group).
 Also notice the syntax that makes up the container instance location, resource_group_name, and dns_name_label.
-The values are derived from the azure_resoure_group using the notation `${azurerm_resource_group.vote-app.name}`.
+The values are derived from the azure_resoure_group using the notation `${azurerm_resource_group.hello-world.name}`.

 ## Apply the configuration